This blog post was edited December 5, 2025

 What happens when an ESR version reaches the end of its support period?

-Once an ESR version reaches its end-of-support window, customers will need to upgrade to a newer ESR version or transition to the latest monthly innovation release to receive continued support.
+Once an ESR version reaches its end-of-support window, customers will need to upgrade to a newer ESR version or transition to the latest monthly mainline or stable release to receive continued support.

 Will security patches and critical fixes be backported to ESR versions?

-Yes, ESR versions will receive backported security updates and critical bug fixes to ensure continued stability and security.
+Yes, ESR versions will receive backported security updates and critical bug fixes to ensure continued stability and security for the duration of their support window.

-How do I know if my organization should adopt monthly innovation releases or ESR version?
+How do I know if my organization should adopt monthly mainline or stable releases or ESR version?

-Can I switch between monthly innovation releases and ESR versions?
+Can I switch between monthly mainline or stable releases and ESR versions?

-Yes, customers can transition from monthly innovation releases to an ESR version at any time.
+Yes, customers can transition from monthly mainline or stable releases to an ESR version at any time.
 However, once on an ESR version, customers should stay on the ESR track until the next ESR version becomes available.

 How long should I test a new Coder version before deploying it to my production infrastructure?